Surfers walking along the beach in Portugal

 Of course, if you’re feeling brave you can probably get away with minimal neoprene.
 The truly courageous amongst you might even be able to surf in only boardshorts or a bikini.
 For everyone else booking a surf camp in Portugal, you can expect to rock a wetsuit whenever you hit the waves.
 We know, we know.
 They’re unflattering and kind of annoying.
 But since the surf here is so damn good, you’ll no doubt forget you’re even wearing one after catching the third best wave of your life for the day.

-It’s one of the safest countries in the world
+5. Surf in one of the Safest Countries in the World

 Girl sitting on bench staring out over the Tagus River in Portugal